TestRigor/Sample-e-commerce/README.md

 # bestbuy-tests
-This is a sample test case repository for https://www.bestbuy.com.
+This repository contains sample test cases repository for test flows on https://www.bestbuy.com.
+Github Actions is configured so that every time something is merged, a full run of this test suite (https://app.testrigor.com/test-suites/NihDdLMoqyeKutE3y) will be triggered.